saadjangdaa/ReactLearning/README.md

 Day 1
-- Learning the basics
+- Learning the basics with REACTDOM
-- with some figma desings
+- with some figma designs